-If your teeth have been damaged beyond repair, or if you have too many teeth that are causing overcrowding, your dentist may opt to remove one or more of your natural teeth in a process called tooth extraction.
-In most cases, tooth extraction can be performed with local anesthetic injection, and recovery time is minimal.
+If your teeth have been damaged beyond repair, or if you have too many teeth that are causing overcrowding, your dentist may opt to remove one or more of your natural teeth in a process called a tooth extraction.
+In most cases, tooth extraction can be performed with a local anesthetic injection, and recovery time is minimal.
 However, for extractions performed on teeth below the gums, most commonly wisdom teeth, a general anesthetic may be required.

 Do I Need a Tooth Extraction?

 There are several reasons that your dentist may recommend a tooth extraction.

 - To prepare your mouth for braces, your dentist may remove one or more baby teeth.

 - If your mouth is overcrowded, your dentist may remove one or more permanent teeth to make room for your remaining natural teeth.

 - If a tooth is severely damaged, infected, or decayed, your dentist may remove it and replace it with an implant or bridge.